Generative Modelling With Inverse Heat Dissipation: Experiments

 \section{Experiments}

-We present a range of experiments where we highlight capabilities of the proposed method, investigate hyperparameters, and analyse scale-space behaviour.
-In general, a main take-away is that the method in \cref{alg:loss,alg:sample} works in practice, in spite of its apparent simplicity.
-We begin by showcasing generative sequences from the model on standard data sets, then analyse the effect of the two noise hyperparameters introduced, the training $\sigma$ and sampling noise scale $\delta$.
-We then study the emergent property where the overall colour of the generated image is disentangled from its other features, and show that, contrary to standard diffusion models, our model can produce smooth interpolations between images.
-Finally, we show that the locality of the heat equation seems to have a direct effect on neural network behaviour, resulting in circularly symmetric, localized input gradients.
+We showcase generative sequences, quantitative evaluation, and analyse the noise hyperparameters $\sigma$ and $\delta$.
+We then study emergent properties, starting with the overall colour and other features becoming disentangled.
+Next, contrary to standard diffusion models, interpolations in the full latent $\vec u_{1:K}$ are smooth.
+We also show that the forward heat process induces structure to the function learned by the neural net.
+Finally, we show that the model can generalise just from the first 20 MNIST digits. \looseness-1

-\paragraph{Architecture and hyperparameters} In the experiments, similarly to many recent works on diffusion models~\cite{ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion}, we use a U-Net architecture~\cite{ronneberger2015u} with residual blocks and self-attention layers in the low-resolution feature maps.
+\paragraph{Architecture and hyperparameters.} Similarly to many recent works on diffusion models~\citep{ho2020denoising, song2020score, nichol2021improved, dhariwal2021diffusion}, we use a U-Net architecture~\citep{ronneberger2015u} with residual blocks and self-attention layers in the low-resolution feature maps.
 We list the architectural details for different data sets in \cref{app:experiments-details}.
-We use $K=200$ iteration steps on {\sc CIFAR-10}~\cite{krizhevsky2009learning}, {\sc AFHQ}~\cite{choi2020starganv2}, and {\sc FFHQ}~\cite{karras2019style}, 100 steps on {\sc MNIST}~\cite{lecun1998gradient}, and 400 on {\sc LSUN-Churches}~\cite{yu2015lsun}.
-The time $t_k$ in in the inference process is spaced logarithmically from near zero to $t_K=\nicefrac{\sigma_{B,\max}^{2}}{2}$ where $\sigma_{B,\max}$ is the effective length-scale of blurring at the end of the process as described in \cref{sec:forward}.
-We set it to half the width of the image in all experiments, unless mentioned otherwise.
-For CIFAR-10, it is set to 24 pixel-widths.
+We choose $\sigma=0.01$ (data scaled to [0,1]), although the model is not particularly sensitive to the value, as shown in \cref{sec:sigma_delta_robustness_relation}.
+We use $K=100$ iteration steps on {\sc MNIST}~\citep{lecun1998gradient} 200 steps on {\sc CIFAR-10}~\citep{krizhevsky2009learning}, {\sc AFHQ}~\citep{choi2020starganv2}, and {\sc FFHQ}~\citep{karras2019style}, and 400 on {\sc LSUN-Churches}~\citep{yu2015lsun}.
+The time $t_k$ in in the inference process is spaced logarithmically from near zero to $t_K=\nicefrac{\sigma_{B,\max}^{2}}{2}$, where $\sigma_{B,\max}$ is the effective length-scale of blurring at the end of the process as described in the beginning of \cref{sec:methods}.
+We set it to half the width of the image in all experiments unless mentioned otherwise.
+For CIFAR-10, we set it to 24 pixel-widths.
+We do not add noise at the last step of sampling since that cannot increase image quality.